 The holidays are a perfect time for making memories with your family.
 At Erie Insurance, our pledge is to protect the beams and the boards, sure, but also the other things that make your house a home.
 Find an Erie agent for a customized quote or learn more about our homeowners insurance.

 This story was originally published in 2014.
-It was updated with new information on Dec.
-7, 2018.
+It was updated with new information in 2019.